egor-tensin/windows-env/README.md

 Windows environment variables
 =============================

-A collection of simple programs to manage environment variables on Windows, created mainly to:
+A collection of simple utilities to manage Windows environment variables, created mainly to:

 * learn a bit of Haskell,
-* make it easier to add paths to the `PATH` variable, automatically setup `_NT_SYMBOL_PATH`, etc.
+* make it easier to add directories to the `PATH` variable, list missing directories in your `PATH`, etc.

 Building
 --------